-- The winter capacity is used for all periods during winter. - The 10% POE demand summer capacity is applied to the subset of hottest summer days, using the same approach outlined in the ESOO and Reliability Forecasting Methodology Document. - For all other days in summer, the average of the typical summer and the winter rating is applied.
-This approach is different to that used in reliability forecasting, and better estimates the energy production capabilities of
+- The winter capacity is used for all periods during winter. - The 10% POE demand summer capacity is applied to the subset of hottest summer days, using the same approach outlined in the ESOO and Reliability Forecasting Methodology Document. - For all other days in summer, the typical summer rating is applied.